Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 ```

-## Create Public DNS Record to publish and invoke endpoitns/apps hostend in the AKS Clusters
+## Create Public DNS Record to publish and invoke endpoints/apps hosted in the AKS Clusters

 This stage is required only for the blue green deployment.